larissamigotto/larissamigotto.github.io/index.md

 <p>
-I hold an <a href="https://clacs.illinois.edu/" target="_blank>">M.A. in Latin American Studies</a> from the University of Illinois Urbana-Champaign, and a B.A. in International Relations from
+I hold an <a href="https://clacs.illinois.edu/" target="_blank>">M.A. in Latin American Studies</a> from the University of Illinois Urbana-Champaign, and a B.A. in International Relations from the
 <a href="https://www.unisinos.br/" target="_blank">Universidade do Vale do Rio dos Sinos (UNISINOS)</a>.
 </p>